Lindsay Stenzel | Child & Teen Therapist in Centennial, CO

 You’ve tried to support them.
 You care deeply.
 And still, something doesn’t quite feel settled.

-My work is grounded in Synergetic Play Therapy and Polyvagal Theory, using a nervous system-informed approach to support children and teens experiencing anxiety, emotional overwhelm, and neurodivergence.
+My work is grounded in Synergetic Play Therapy and a nervous system-informed approach to support children and teens experiencing anxiety, emotional overwhelm, and neurodivergence.

 I specialize in working with kids who hold it together on the outside, but are struggling internally.